Dieter Nuhr: Career

 In an interview with the newspaper Westdeutsche Zeitung in 2006, Nuhr was asked how he had developed his unique style: "I started my solo career because the manager of a theater in Mönchengladbach had talked me into it.
 He allowed me to perform on his stage and directed me.
 While I was practicing my program more and more requisites went missing because he took more and more of them away.
 So when the day of my first performance came close there were no requisites left anymore.
 I just stood there and talked to the audience.
 This is how my very own style was born.
 At first I thought that this could not work at all, but the fewer requisites I used, the better it finally worked out for me.
-So I thought that this is what I should do: not use any requisites but talk to the audience in my very own style."
+So I thought that this is what I should do: not use any requisites but talk to the audience in my own way."
 (28 January 2006).